TechnicompLabs/.github/profile/README.md

 ## Technicomp Benchtop Linux

-An immutable, transactional GNOME desktop for benchtop and laptop hardware, built as an openSUSE Slowroll derivative.
-It keeps Aeon's foundation (read-only btrfs snapshots, UEFI with systemd-boot, Ignition first-boot configuration) and departs from it in two deliberate ways: a verbatim upstream kernel.org LTS kernel, and GNOME held one release behind current, both delivered through the openSUSE Build Service.
+A rolling, immutable, transactional GNOME-based LTS desktop for desktop and laptop workstations.
+It's a rolling distro with LTS core packages and GNOME-oldstable to minimize bugs while ensuring prompt security patches.
+It's designed with the motto "Let other people be your beta testers."
+The kernel has been patched to support widely-used hardware including Microsoft Surface and Apple MacBooks.
+ARM will be a supported architecture in the future.
+Userspace support is included for common peripherals.

 Graphical applications come from Flatpak and command-line tooling from Homebrew.
+This is a batteries-included distro.
+It comes with out-of the box support for AI, Virtualization, software development, system administration and security workflows.

-Benchtop Linux is in alpha.
+Technicomp Benchtop Linux is in alpha.
 Installable disk images are released through the Build Service; the graphical installer and branding packages are the next packaging tasks.

 | Repository | Contents |
 |---|---|